AIDC-AI/Marco-o1/src/README.md

 ### 3. mcts action

-We define some node as mcts action.
-You need to implement it in `tree_search/mcts_nodes`, new node need to extend `BaseNode` and register it in `tree_search/mcts_nodes/__init__.py`.
+We define some node as mcts action, each node have different action.
+You need to implement it in `tree_search/mcts_nodes`, new node needs to extend Class `BaseNode` and register it in `tree_search/mcts_nodes/__init__.py`.

+For more detail, you can check in the code.

 ## how to use